GLM-130B: An Open Bilingual Pre-trained Model: The Results

 BIG-bench~\citep{srivastava2022beyond} benchmarks challenging tasks concerning models' ability on reasoning, knowledge, and commonsense.
 Given evaluating on its 150 tasks is time-consuming for LLMs, we report the BIG-bench-lite---an official 24-task sub-collection---for now.
 Observed from Figure~\ref{fig:big-bench} and Table~\ref{tab:big-bench}, \glm outperforms GPT-3 175B and even PaLM 540B (4$\times$ larger) in zero-shot setting.
 This is probably owing to \glm's bidirectional context attention and MIP, which has been proved to improve zero-shot results in unseen tasks~\citep{wei2022finetuned,sanh2022multitask}.
 As the number of shots increases, \glm's performance keeps going up, maintaining its outperformance over GPT-3 (Cf. Appendix~\ref{app:big-bench} and Table~\ref{tab:big-bench-details} for details on each model and task).

 \vvpara{Limitations and Discussions.} In the experiments above, we observe that \glm's performance growth (13.31 to 15.12) with the increase of few-shot samples is not as significant as GPT-3's (4.35 to 13.18).
-Here is out intuitive attempt to understand the phenomenon.
+Here is our intuitive attempt to understand the phenomenon.

 First, the bidirectional nature of \glm could lead to strong zero-shot performance (as is indicated in zero-shot language modeling), thus getting closer to the few-shot ``upper-bound'' for models of similar scale (i.e., 100B-scale) than unidirectional LLMs.
 Second, it may be also attributed to a deficit of existing MIP paradigms~\citep{wei2022finetuned,sanh2022multitask}, which only involve zero-shot prediction in the training and will be likely to bias \glm for stronger zero-shot learning but relatively weaker in-context few-shot performance.
-To correct the bias, a potential solution we come up with would be to employ MIP with varied shots of in-context samples rather than only zero-shot samples if we ever got a chance to continue pre-training \glm.
+To correct the bias, a potential solution we came up with would be to employ MIP with varied shots of in-context samples rather than only zero-shot samples.

 Finally, despite almost the same GPT architecture as GPT-3, PaLM 540B's relative growth with few-shot in-context learning is substantially more significant than GPT-3's.
 We conjecture this further acceleration in performance growth is a source of PaLM's high-quality and diverse private-collected training corpora.
-By combining our experiences with~\citep{hoffmann2022training}'s insights, we come to realize that better architectures, better data, and more training FLOPS should be further invested.
+By combining our experiences with~\citep{hoffmann2022training}'s insights, we came to realize that better architectures, better data, and more training FLOPS should be further invested.